 You know you have been in Vietnam a while when you catch yourself saying, “It’s cooler today, it’s only 30.”

 The drivers on the BRT buses all graduated from the Stevie Wonder school of driving.
 This is the only plausible explanation for all the sharp braking that goes on.

 Meanwhile, the older buses in the Hanoibus fleet, currently being phased out, weren’t purchased with foreigners in mind.
 When you are not bashing your head on the ceiling, there are certain seats you avoid as they are clearly not meant for people with legs.

 The padlock on your front gate isn’t just about security.
-The two handed maneuver through the holes in the gate is also a vain attempt to prevent you getting rat arsed.
+The two-handed maneuver through the holes in the gate is also a vain attempt to prevent you from getting rat arsed.

 Vietnamese bạn gái/bạn trai